m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     Pointer to the first B+tree index block with space available.

+* Bloom Filter Flags (`uint32_t`)

+    The bloom filter of the primary filter can be used by secondary indexes as long as these are used as filters only and thus the key remains the same.
+In that case, the algorithm is set to "none" here.
+When the secondary index has a different key (i.e. it is used to sort the rows in a different order, possibly also filtering out some or even many rows).

 Fields Name to First Secondary Index Block are repeated for each secondary index.